 What about cropping and file size for wall prints?

 A general guide for wall prints that you do not plan to add substantial sharpening or special effects.
 Set your crop tool to the proportion or size you need.
 Leave the resolution box EMPTY.
 Crop your file.
 This will make a file the correct proportions so your final print will be exactly as you saw it on your monitor but it will not increase the size of the file beyond what your camera actually created.
 This will transfer more easily and the lab will increase the resolution for the appropriate print size during printing.
-For very large prints, this proportioned original camera file could be sent as a tif file. (top)

 How do I crop 8x10’s and smaller prints?